The Gau{\ss}-Bonnet operator of an infinite graph: Preliminaries

 But $r\phi$ is odd and $\mcE$ symmetric, so

-We remark that the sum entering in the formula \eref{del} of $\delta$ is finite due to the hypothesis that the graph is locally finite. \end{proof} \begin{rem} The operator $\di$ is defined by \eref{di} in all $C^0(K),$ but to define $\delta$ in all $C^1(K),$ we need an hypothesis on $K$ : the graph should be locally finite. \end{rem} With these two operators we can form the following two operators.
+We remark that the sum entering in the formula \eref{del} of $\delta$ is finite due to the hypothesis that the graph is locally finite. \end{proof} \begin{rem} The operator $\di$ is defined by \eref{di} on $C^0(K),$ but to define $\delta$ on $C^1(K),$ we need an hypothesis on $K$: we suppose that the graph is locally finite.
+This hypothesis could be weakened by assuming that the edge weights $r(e),~~ e \in \mcE$ are summable around each vertex as considered in \cite{KLe}. \end{rem} With these two operators we can define the following two operators.